wagtail/wagtail-generic-chooser/README.md

 The `generic_chooser.views` module provides a viewset class `ModelChooserViewSet`, which can be used to build a modal interface for choosing a Django model instance.
 Viewsets are Wagtail's way of grouping several related views into a single unit along with their URL configuration; this makes it possible to configure the overall behaviour of a workflow within Wagtail without having to know how that workflow breaks down into individual views.

 At minimum, a chooser can be implemented by subclassing `ModelChooserViewSet` and setting a `model` attribute.
 Other attributes can be specified to customise the look and feel of the chooser, such as the heading icon and number of items per page.
-For example, to implement a chooser for [bakerydemo](https://github.com/wagtail/bakerydemo)'s `People` model:
+For example, to implement a chooser for [bakerydemo](https://github.com/wagtail/bakerydemo)'s `Person` model:

 ```python
 # myapp/views.py